 If the language is not a user-created language, then there is a Revert button in place of the Delete button.
 Clicking Revert will erase all the entries in the Custom Translation column, reverting the language to the default version.
 Please note that there is no undo for this action.

-Note: If you modify an existing language we recommend you to save the language file as a copy with a different name, since the default files are overwritten when you upgrade the server.
+Note: If you modify an existing language we recommend you to save the language file as a copy with a different name since the default files are overwritten when you upgrade the server.

 How to contribute

 You are most welcome to contribute with new translations.
-Great language translations are rewarded with free licenses.
+Good language translations could be rewarded.
+Please contact support for more information.